 Notwithstanding, as related to the previous government, the biggest problem of budget in Nigeria is its implementation.
-Over 75% of the budget is always expended on reoccurring expenses— expenditure on salary, maintenance of government institutions and other essential services.
+Over 75% of the budget is always expended on reoccurring expenses—expenditure on salary, maintenance of government institutions and other essential services.
 As it is the norm in Nigeria, provision for capital projects in the budget does not amount to something tangible.
-Capital fund of this nature is recycled back into the hands of government officials and sycophants, and sacred cows that are well connected to be prosecuted for any wrong doing.
+Capital fund of this nature is recycled back into the hands of government officials and sycophants, and some sacred cows that are well connected.

 However, the government of Buhari ushers in a new hope or better yet, a new dimension in the scheme of budgeting for the country.
 The norm is no longer the same, bringing a feeling of antipathy in revolt to the new paradigm shift on the appropriation of the nation’s budget.
 The ‘change mantra’ brought some form of financial discipline to the polity which must have propped up the robust discontent against the executive decisions of Buhari by heavyweights in the government system who are more inclined to the old paradigm of doing things.

 Although one should not, entirely, judge a book by its cover, but first impression lingers in the mind of people.
-The impression the APC led government is giving to Nigerians is that, they are incapable of finding a rapid solution to the problems of Nigeria as promised during their election campaign.
-The present condition of Nigerians demands speedy attention to security of life and property, constant power supply, unemployment, and other sundry issues needing urgent intervention by the government of Buhari.
+The impression the APC-led government is showing is that, they are incapable of finding a rapid solution to the problems of Nigeria as promised during their election campaign.
+The present condition of Nigerians demand speedy attention to security of life and property, constant power supply, unemployment, and other sundry issues needing urgent intervention by the government of Buhari.

 - Can we have a holistic anti-graft war to fish out looters?